brinkbrink/github-smartsheet-test/README.md

 # github-smartsheet-test
-For testing integration workflow and python script to send data from GitHub to Smartsheet whenever an issue is opened in the host repository.
+For testing an integration workflow and python script to send data from GitHub to Smartsheet whenever an issue is opened in the host repository.